VictorA07/K8s-Project/README.md

 ```

 ## Pipeline setup
-Create new item  or job
+Create a new item  or job
 Select choice parameter
 name= action
 Choices = apply, destroy

 choose github trigger
 Add your github repository link
-In your build, You can perform a terraform apply by chosing apply and terraform destroy by chosing destroy.
+In your build, You can perform a terraform apply by choosing to apply and terraform destroy by choosing to destroy.
-You can use your domain name with specifiedprefix to access your application.
+You can use your domain name with a specified prefix to access your application.

-Kinly reach out for more information and feedback.
+Kindly reach out for more information and feedback.
 Thank you.